Lowell S. Brown

-and he has authored or co-authored over 150 articles that have accumulated over 11,000 citations.
+and authored or co-authored over 150 articles that have accumulated over 11,000 citations.
+Brown died on April 5, 2023, at the age of 89.

 Education and career

 Lowell S. Brown earned his A.B. in physics from the University of California, Berkeley in 1956 and his Ph.D. in physics from Harvard University in 1961, with a National Science Foundation Predoctoral Fellowship, studying quantum field theory under Julian Schwinger.

-After National Science Foundation Postdoctoral Fellowships at Istituto di Fisica Dell'Universita in Rome and at Imperial College of Science and Technology in London, Brown joined Yale University as an Associate Professor through 1968.
+After National Science Foundation Postdoctoral Fellowships at Istituto di Fisica Dell'Universita in Rome and at Imperial College of Science and Technology in London, Brown joined Yale University as an associate professor through 1968.

-For most of his career, Brown served as a Professor at the University of Washington (1969-2001).
-Then, he was a Staff Scientist at Los Alamos National Laboratory in New Mexico (2001-2014).
+For most of his career, Brown served as a professor at the University of Washington (1969–2001).
+Then, he was a staff scientist at Los Alamos National Laboratory (LANL) in New Mexico (2001–2014), having been named laboratory fellow in 2009.
+He remained guest scientist at LANL until his death.

-He is now a Guest Scientist at Los Alamos.